nurdamiron/helpdesk-admin/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode using `.env.development` settings.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3004](http://localhost:3004) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run start:prod`

+Runs the app in development mode but using production configuration (`.env.production`).\
+This is useful for testing the production API endpoints locally.

 ### `npm test`